 - Respond to commentary prompts in either bulleted or narrative form. - Page limits indicate the maximum number of allowable pages.
 Although you may write up to the maximum as needed, you may not need to reach that maximum in order to sufficiently complete your commentaries. - Read each prompt carefully and completely.
 Be sure to respond to all parts of the questions using simple straightforward sentences or bullets. - Pay attention to conjunctions ("and", "or").
 When the prompts are bulleted, make sure to address each bullet point. - Incomplete, superficial, and unelaborated responses are not sufficient.
-One or two sentences for each prompt will not contain enough information for a reviewer to understand your intentions, what or how you have taught, or what your focus learner has learned. - Move beyond showcasing or summarizing your classroom practice and show that you understand your learner and how to support their development of knowledge and skills, as well as to identify and analyze the evidence of their learning to support further learning and inform your future instruction. edTPA provides an opportunity to reflect on your beginning teaching practice and what you have learned by planning, instructing, and assessing student learning.
+One or two sentences for each prompt will not contain enough information for a reviewer to understand your intentions, what or how you have taught, or what your focus learner has learned. - Move beyond showcasing or summarizing your classroom practice and show that you understand your learner and how to support his/her development of knowledge and skills, as well as to identify and analyze the evidence of his/her learning to support further learning and inform your future instruction. edTPA provides an opportunity to reflect on your beginning teaching practice and what you have learned by planning, instructing, and assessing student learning.
 Perfect teaching is not expected. - Pay attention to the verbs in the prompts.
 They will guide the depth of your writing.
 When asked to "describe," do that: tell about what you planned or did.
 When prompted to "explain," include more detail, and give reasons for your decisions.
 "Justify" requires analysis; you must explain why you did what you did and include evidence to back up your response with supporting details. - Provide specific, concrete examples to support your assertions.
 Do not merely repeat prompt or rubric language as your responses to commentary prompts-you must always include examples and evidence of your teaching.
 If you suggest that the focus learner was able to understand a concept, provide concrete examples from the focus learner's written, oral, or other performance work that demonstrate and support your claim.
 For example, you might point to a specific aspect of the focus learner's response or behavior on an assessment that supports your statement.
 Your assertion that the focus learner understands what you have taught must be backed up with evidence that you specify.
 Use time stamps to direct a scorer's attention to specific points of instruction and provide concrete evidence for your commentary statements.
-Time stamps can be approximate; they need not be accurate to the second.
+Time stamps can be approximate; they need not be accurate to the second. - You may find some prompts repetitive across tasks.
+This "repetition" is intentional.
+Key prompt elements that appear across tasks represent threads that tie all the tasks together, for example, your knowledge of students or the central focus of the learning segment.
+Questions that appear to be similar are couched in terms of the task that you are completing.
+Therefore, when you encounter a prompt that seems similar to one you already answered, think about how the context in which the prompt appears might guide your response.